eXist-db/puppet-existdb/README.md

 }
 ```

-Certificates for the reverse proxy are assumed to be installed in `/etc/pki/tls/certs`.
+The SSL certificate and key for the reverse proxy are assumed to be installed in `/etc/pki/tls/certs`.

 ## Limitations